 top of page

-There are many research programs currently using backyard wildlife enthusiasts to collect information about various species and their changes in distribution and abundance locally.
+There are many research programs currently using backyard ecosystems enthusiasts to collect information about various species and their changes in distribution and abundance locally.
 It's a great way to become better at identification and to engage kids in learning about the natural world they live with.
 If you are interested in getting involved, take a look through the following sites.

 Citizen Science